HOW MUCH IS YOUR TRUCK ACCIDENT INJURY WORTH?

 - Lost load.
 Careless cargo loading and failure to obey federal cargo securement rules can lead to an unsafe load.
 This can cause the truck to be off balance or too heavy.
 Improper tiedowns on an open truck can lead to lost loads – a very dangerous condition for other drivers.
 Falling cargo can strike other vehicles and cause accidents.

 Truck accidents can occur in dozens of different ways.
-No matter what type of collision you were in, seek counsel from a personal injury attorney in Los Angeles.
+No matter what type of collision you were in, seek counsel from a personal injury attorney in California.
 Someone else’s negligence could be the cause of your incident.
 Trust an attorney to analyze the elements of your accident and conclude whether or not a party might be liable for your injuries.
 There are many laws involved in the trucking industry, and accident cases can quickly become complex.

 Who Is Liable for a Truck Accident?